 - Wiper mats inside the facility to remove remaining dust and moisture.

-Choose mats that can be easily maintained.
+Choose mats that are easy to maintain.
 Some exterior scraper mats feature large holes that allow dirt and moisture to fall through onto the ground.
-These products need to be moved and cleaned or the combination of soil buildup and foot traffic will chew the mat up.
+The combination of soil buildup and foot traffic will chew the mats up if you do not move and clean them.

 Interior wiper mats used to be considered a necessary eyesore, but savvy organizations elevated the product by branding them with company colors and logos.
 Customization promotes an organization right at the door, but dirty logos will not help build brand loyalty.
 Vacuum often to keep wiper mats looking good.
 Switch out mats if they become fully saturated with rain or snow.